 - Spectramin is great to pour over the blade after use.

-- Applying a face balm or moisturizer on the beard overnight will benefit the shave the following morning.
+- Applying Butter Balm on the beard overnight will benefit the shave the following morning.

-- If you suffer from ingrown hairs use a face scrub for two minutes in the shower to encourage the hairs to lift out.
+- If you suffer from ingrown hairs use a Restore mixed with Anoint applied to the area for two minutes in the shower to encourage the hairs to lift out.

-So men, if your reading this, it’s time to start investing in your skin, it is the largest organ of the body and reflects what is going on internally.
+So men, if you're reading this, it’s time to start investing in your skin, it is the largest organ of the body and reflects what is going on internally.
 If you have any skin concerns see your local therapist or see your local barber for shaving advice.
-I recently treated my other half and father to the works at Swagger & Jacks and I have to say they were very impressed they had an amazing experience, staff were very knowledgeable and skilled and they returned looking amazing!